 Try incorporating digital feedback.
 When possible, lead your workers into in-person social meet-ups.
 If you really want to promote a hands-on, in-person social environment, target them via social media and mobile apps.
 It’s easier to lead a horse to water when you’re on their turf.
 No, your workers aren’t farm animals, but they’ll be more receptive to stress-relieving social meet-ups if a digital construct helps them along.

 The need for more recognition

 Recognition, too, is a vital component of motivation.
-Stress.org believes workplace related stress can be boiled down into these statistics:
+Stress.org believes workplace-related stress can be boiled down as follows:

 - 46% workload related